 Year after year, people from all over the world take the step to apply for Canadian citizenship.
-With many looking for the quickest road to visa success, Canada's Express Entry system has become one of the most favoured options.
-But, while things may move along at a more rapid pace during the Canadian visa application process, there's more to it than just filling out the paperwork and hoping to be invited to apply to become a permanent resident.
+With many looking for the quickest road to immigration success, Canada's Express Entry system has become one of the most favoured options.
+But, while things may move along at a more rapid pace during the application process, there's more to it than just filling out the paperwork and hoping to be invited to apply to become a permanent resident.

 If you’re planning on going the Express Entry route, one of the things you need to keep in mind from the beginning is how to increase your Comprehensive Ranking System (CRS) score.

 With thousands of submissions for the draw, which takes place every two weeks, only a fraction of pool entries are successful.
 Draws take place according to various immigration categories, namely the Federal Skilled Worker Program (FSWP), the Federal Skilled Trades Program (FSTP), and the Canadian Experience Class (CEC) Program.

 There is a CRS cut-off for every draw, eliminating those with scores below a particular number.
 This makes knowing how to increase your CRS score an essential part of your application process, as it may ensure your eligibility for an Invitation To Apply (ITA) for permanent residency.

 The Comprehensive Ranking System (CRS) Explained